meilisearch/specifications/text/0118-search-api.md

 #### 3.1.8.1.
 Navigating search results by page selection

 By default, `limit` and `offset` are used for pagination.
 That pagination system, while performant, does not provide the required information to create a correct page selection.
-Upon using `limit`/`offset` pagination, `estimatedTotalHits` is returned which provides a rough estimation of how many hits may be candidates for a given request.
+Upon using `limit`/`offset`, `estimatedTotalHits` is returned which provides a rough estimation of how many hits may be candidates for a given request.
+See [`limit`/`offset` usage](#31811-limitoffset-usage) for further explaination.

 The `page selection` system provides an alternative that tackles the above-mentioned issue when the user needs reliable information for its pagination.
 For example, when creating a pagination with numbers `<< < 1, 2, 3, ...14 > >>`.
 Nonetheless, it is less performant as the engine needs to compute the `totalHits` exhaustively.
 With this page selection system, it is possible to jump from one page to another using the `page` parameter and decide how many hits should be present in a page with `hitsPerPage`.

-As soon as either `page` or `hitsPerPage` is used as a query parameter.
-In the response object, `limit`, `offset`, and `estimatedTotalHits` are removed and new fields are returned:

-- [`hitsPerPage`](#326-hitsperpage): number of results in each search results page.
-- [`page`](#325-page): current search results page.
-The counting starts at 1.
-- [`totalPages`](#327-totalpages): total number of results pages.
-Calculated using `hitsPerPage` value.
-- [`totalHits`](#328-totalhits): total number of search results.

-Both `totalPages` and `totalHits` are computed until they reach the `pagination.maxTotalHits` number from the settings.
-Default (1000).

-As opposed to `estimatedTotalHits`, `totalHits` is a reliable information.
+See [`page`/`hitsPerPage` usage](#31812-pagehitsperpage-usage) for further explaination.

 ##### 3.1.8.1.1.
-Limit/offset parameters
+Limit/offset usage

 When either `limit` or `offset` is specified or when neither `limit`, `offset`, `page` and `hitsPerPage` are specific, the response object contains related fields:
 - [`estimatedTotalHits`](#324-estimatedtotalhits)